gokcehan/lf/doc.md

 	lf -remote 'quit'
 	lf -remote 'quit!'

+The `list` command prints the IDs of all currently connected clients:

+	lf -remote 'list'

 Lastly, the commands `conn` and `drop` connect or disconnect ID to/from the server:

 	lf -remote 'conn $id'